 “As a pilot and a former Air Force Officer, I can definitively say that this craft did not resemble any man-made object I’d ever seen.
 And it was certainly not high-altitude flares because flares don’t fly in formation.”

-Phoenix city’s councilwoman, Frances Barwood, launched an investigation into the Phoenix Lights, according to her she interviewed over 700 witnesses, “The government never interviewed even one.”
+Phoenix city’s councilwoman, Frances Barwood, launched an investigation into the Phoenix Lights; according to her, she interviewed over 700 witnesses, “The government never interviewed even one.”

-The producers of Phoenix Forgotten interviewed people who actually witnessed, book writers and documentary filmmakers from the Phoenix Lights.
+The producers of Phoenix Forgotten interviewed people who witnessed, book writers and documentary filmmakers from the Phoenix Lights.

-Phoenix Forgotten tells the story of three teens who went into the desert shortly after the incident, hoping to document the strange events occurring in their town.
+Phoenix Forgotten tells the story of three teens who went into the desert shortly after the incident, hoping to document the strange events in their town.

-They disappeared that night and consequently, were never seen again.
+They disappeared that night and, consequently, were never seen again.

-Now, on the twentieth anniversary of their disappearance, unseen footage has finally been discovered, chronicling the final hours of their fateful expedition.
+On the twentieth anniversary of their disappearance, unseen footage has finally been discovered, chronicling the final hours of their fateful expedition.